Heartburn In Teens: Causes, Symptoms, And Treatment

 Heartburn can be diagnosed based on the symptoms and medical history of your teen.
 If dietary changes and medications do not improve it, your doctor may order tests to confirm the cause of heartburn.
 It can be (5):

-• Radiography (X-ray): This is a visualization of the esophagus under an x-ray with the help of contrast liquidiXA chemical that highlights anomalies when it is ingested during radiological procedures. .
+• Radiography (X-ray): This is a visualization of the esophagus under an x-ray with the help of contrast liquidiA chemical that highlights anomalies when it is ingested during radiological procedures. .
 Your teen should swallow contrast liquid, such as barium, during this procedure.
 This method helps to identify structural defects in the esophagus.
 Contrast may cause nausea and light-colored stool, but it is not something to worry about.

 • Esophageal impedance and pH monitoring: This test helps to identify the acid reflux using specific tubes.

-• Upper gastrointestinal endoscopy and biopsyiXA diagnostic test involving microscopic examination of tissues. : This test could give clear information about esophageal tissue damages from acid and sphincter function.
+• Upper gastrointestinal endoscopy and biopsyiA diagnostic test involving microscopic examination of tissues. : This test could give clear information about esophageal tissue damages from acid and sphincter function.
 Your doctor may also collect samples for biopsy during endoscopy.
 Usually, endoscopy is done in severe and moderate cases of heartburn.

 Endoscopy is done in severe and moderate cases of heartburn